 That’s exactly what you see on the screen.
 Potential win is at ₦1,880, meaning your outcome margin is at ₦880.

 So anytime you see odds like 1.88, just multiply your stake by that number.
-That gives you your total return straight away.
-Alternatively, for complicated betting markets like Acca, you can use betting calculator as we shared earlier.
-The calculation is a bit trickier, that is why we offered the calculator for you.
+That gives you your total return.
+Alternatively, for complicated betting markets like accumulators, you can use the betting calculator above.
+The calculation is a bit trickier, which is why we offered the calculator for you.

 Payout Table for Common Odds on Nigerian Sites